AngelMunoz/Perla/docs/assets/content/migrate.md

 - plugins ->

   **_NEW_**: At last!
-Plugins are here to stay, and while they are not as powerful as the ones existing in other tools like vite, snowpack, rollup, webpack, But given what we've got, it is a start for future versions please refer to the [plugins] documentation for more information
+Plugins are here to stay.
+While they are not as powerful as the ones existing in other tools like vite, snowpack, rollup, webpack, But given what we've got, it is a start for future versions please refer to the [plugins] documentation for more information

 - testing ->